kubernetes/website/content/en/docs/concepts/services-networking/endpoint-slices.md

 #### Ready

-`ready` is a condition that maps to a Pod's `ready` condition.
-A running Pod with the `ready` condition set to `true` should have this EndpointSlice condition also set to `true`.
-For compatibility reasons, `ready` is NEVER `true` when a Pod is terminating.
+`Ready` is a condition that maps to a Pod's `Ready` condition.
+A running Pod with the `Ready` condition set to `true` should have this EndpointSlice condition also set to `true`.
+For compatibility reasons, `Ready` is NEVER `true` when a Pod is terminating.
 Consumers should refer to the `serving` condition to inspect the readiness of terminating Pods.
 The only exception to this rule is for Services with `spec.publishNotReadyAddresses` set to `true`.
-Endpoints for these Services will always have the `ready` condition set to `true`.
+Endpoints for these Services will always have the `Ready` condition set to `true`.

 #### Serving

 {{< feature-state for_k8s_version="v1.26" state="stable" >}}

-`serving` is identical to the `ready` condition, except it does not account for terminating states.
+`serving` is identical to the `Ready` condition, except it does not account for terminating states.
 Consumers of the EndpointSlice API should check this condition if they care about pod readiness while the pod is also terminating.